hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-subscriptions.md

 Another difference is that Subscriptions observe and respond to events.
 For example, you might have a Subscription that reacts to an insertion.
 When the insertion occurs, the server sends back the new data to the client.

 On the other hand, Live Queries observe data and whenever the underlying data changes, the server returns the latest results to the client.

-Also, GraphQL Subscriptions are implemented with WebSockets, whereas Live Queries are not.

 **Note**: Live Queries do not work by default.
 They only work if the server supports them.